awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.

-1. In the navigation pane, choose **Customer managed keys** and then select the CMK that you need to share with the target accounts\.
+1. In the navigation pane, choose **Customer managed key** and then select the KMS key that you need to share with the target accounts\.

-   Make note of the CMKs ARN, you'll need this later\.
+   Make note of the KMS key ARN, you'll need this later\.

 1. On the **Key policy** tab, scroll down to the **Key users** section\.
 Choose **Add**, enter the name of the IAM role that you selected in the previous step, and then choose **Add**\.